10 Best Beans For Pregnancy

 Black Beans

 Black beans are one of the best vegetarian sources of protein that expecting mothers can consume during pregnancy.
-Just one cup of cooked black beans contains over 21 grams of protein – wow!
-These beans are also an excellent source of iron, magnesium, and vitamin B-6.
-Other benefits of black beans include lowering blood pressure and helping to maintain a healthy weight gain during pregnancy
+Just one cup of cooked black beans contains over 21 grams of protein—wow!
+These beans are also an excellent source of iron, magnesium, and vitamin B6.
+Other benefits of black beans include lowering blood pressure and helping to maintain a healthy weight gain during pregnancy.
+They also have one of the highest soluble fiber contents of all beans, which enables you to stay regular!

-Wondering how to add black beans to your diet?
+Are you wondering how to add black beans to your diet?
 Try making a hearty black bean soup with onions and your favorite seasonings.
-Onions, whether consumed cooked or raw, also have a plethora of essential nutrients required during pregnancy.
+Onions, whether cooked or raw, also contain many essential nutrients required during pregnancy.

 White Beans

 White beans are a rich source of iron, folate, and copper.
 Iron and folate are particularly important during pregnancy.
-They help create and distribute red blood cells throughout the body and directly contribute to the proper growth and development of the baby’s brain and eyes, respectively.
+They help create and distribute red blood cells throughout the body and directly contribute to the proper growth and development of the baby’s brain and eyes.
 White beans are also a great source of protein to keep a mother’s changing body strong.
-They also have a great amount of fiber to help fight common symptoms of pregnancy like constipation.
+They also have a significant amount of fiber to help prevent constipation, a common pregnancy symptom.

 Pinto Beans

-Pinto beans, in particular, are a fantastic source of folate – a necessary nutrient required during pregnancy to help prevent serious neural tube complications.
-Folate also assists the body in the creation of new tissues and red blood cells.
+Pinto beans, in particular, are a fantastic source of folate, a necessary nutrient required during pregnancy to help prevent serious neural tube defects.
+Folate also assists the body in creating new tissues and red blood cells.
 Pinto beans are loaded with antioxidants to help prevent the growth of free radicals in the body.
-And, are also considered a low-glycemic food, which means that regular consumption of these beans can help prevent pesky blood sugar spikes.
+They are also considered a low-glycemic food, meaning regular consumption of these beans can help prevent pesky blood sugar spikes.

 Pinto beans are an excellent addition to any soup, chili, stew, dip, burrito, or taco.
-When it comes to pinto beans, the options are endless.
+The options are endless when it comes to pinto beans.
 You can even use these beans to create a delicious and hearty bean burger.
 Combine your burger with some healthy sweet potato fries for a delicious and nutritious dinner any night of the week.

 the prenatal nutrition library search bar